NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 1. Enter a description of the organization in the “Description” field.
 1. Finally, click “Save organization” on the bottom of the page.

-### Creating a new Task / Pillar
+### Creating a new Task

-To create a new Task / Pillar:
+To create a new Task:

 1. Click on the “Create” button on the right-hand side of the home page.
 1. Then, select “New Task” from the options.
 1. In the “Short name” field, enter the short name of the task.
 1. In the “Long name” field, enter the long name of the task.
-1. In the “Responsible org” field, search for the organization or suborganization that will use this task.
+1. In the “Responsible org” field, search for the organization or sub-organization that will use this task.
 1. Finally, click the “Save task” button on the bottom of the page.

-### Editing people, positions, locations, organizations, and Tasks
+### Editing People, Positions, Locations, Organizations, and Tasks

 There are several ways to find the person, position, locations, organizations, or tasks that you’d like to edit.
 In most cases, the easiest way to find this information is to search for it by name,